 : In March 2005 The University opened the King’s Meadow Campus in the former Carlton Television Studios.
 The campus is home to many of The University’s administrative and support units, Manuscripts and Special Collections and two television studios

-: In February 2006 a purpose-built campus was opened in the city of Ningbo, China, as part of a joint venture.
-The University then became the first foreign university to establish an independent campus in China
+: The University admitted its first students in the city of Ningbo, China in 2004, and the purpose-built campus was formally opened in February 2006, as part of a joint venture.
+The University then became the first foreign university to establish an independent campus in China.

 School of Veterinary Medicine and Science